udanachanuka/Library-Managemnet-System/README.md

 ## 📸 Screenshots

-### 1. Login Page
+### 1. Book Management Page

 ![Login Page](Screenshots/Screenshot%202026-07-09%20010721.png)

 **Description:**

-This is the login page of the Library Management System.
+This screenshot shows the main interface of the Library Management System, where users can manage book records efficiently.
+The interface allows users to enter book details such as Book Title, Author, Category, and Quantity.
+The system displays all available books in a table with their Book ID and other information.
+Users can perform essential operations including adding new books, viewing all books, updating existing book records, and deleting unwanted records.
+The simple and user-friendly design helps librarians manage the library database quickly and accurately while reducing manual record-keeping errors.

 ### 2. Dashboard